 Download the Link Import Example file, obtain your Profile ID and Manager ID lists

-and enter the required Link data, and any optional data that you might need in the future.
+and enter the required Link data and any optional data that you might need in the future.
 Entering optional data using the spreadsheet will save you time in the future because after you've imported the file, changes must be made manually in each Link

 Details screen.
-The example file is in .xls format, make sure that when you save it you save as an Excel spreadsheet in .xls format.
+The example file is in .xls format, make sure that when you save it you save it as an Excel spreadsheet in .xls format.

 Compiling the data for thousands of links can be a challenge!